Thoughts & Ideas

 To get to the roots of how and why Jews picked up such an unhealthy reputation, we need to take a detour – into of all things – the time value of money!

-A Detour – Time Value of Money
+The Time Value of Money

 Back to our story

-Now since it is virtually impossible for human societies to function without borrowing and lending money and also handling such funds need special skills, various social groups developed in different parts of the world in the business of money lending.
-The Jews were natural money lenders since their religion permitted it in the Middle East and they later spread throughout Europe and later to the Americas.
+In the western world, the Jews found a loop-hole which enabled them to get into the money lending business.
+The precise injunction as per their holy books being that, ‘thou shall not lend upon usury to thy brother but unto a stranger thou mayest lend upon usury’.
+That is, it was permissible for Jews to lend money on interest to non-Jews but not to other Jews.
+This enabled them to get into the money lending business initially in the Middle East and they later spread throughout Europe and later to the Americas.
 Similarly, various social groups developed skills in money lending and spread in other regions.
 For example, Gujaratis in Africa, Tamils and Chinese in South East Asia, Marwaris all over Indian sub-continent and Afghans in pockets of North India – and life went on for centuries.

 However, about 500 years ago the Jews started getting lucky.
 Europe, which was one of the main areas in which Jews operated their traditional profession, started to develop and modernize with increasing speed with the coming of the Industrial Revolution there.
 This led to increasing accumulation of wealth in these areas.
 The increased scale of manufacturing and trade needed larger and larger amounts of capital, a large part of which was provided by the Jew bankers, which made them wealthier and wealthier over time.
 With wealth came education and social prestige.
 The education helped in funding and nurturing the legions of Jewish scientists, philosophers, economists etc. The wealth and social prestige invited jealousy and hatred, which was greatest in areas which had seen the most economic growth – Western Europe.
 The Middle East saw little growth till recently, and Jews continued to live across their traditional areas such as Egypt, Levant, Iraq, littoral states of the Persian Gulf etc. as they had lived over the ages – in comfortable co-existence with other social and religious groups.
-And in this historical circumstance lies the ill reputation that Jews have unwittingly got built around themselves!
+And in this historical circumstance lies the ill reputation that Jews have unwittingly built around themselves!

-The irony lies in the fact, that Jews, Christains, and Islam share very many common cultural and religious symbols and practices.
+The irony lies in the fact, that Judaism, Christianity, and MusIslam share very many common cultural and religious symbols and practices.
 They all are part of what is known as the Abrahamic religions, with all the Prophets of Jews being acknowledged as Prophets by the Christians, and again all the Prophets of the Jews and Christians being considered as Prophets by the Muslims!
-But the reverse is not true and that is where the clash begins.
+But the reverse is not true and that is where the friction is generated.

 Some Concluding Remarks